Health and Welfare

-Students are encouraged to speak to their assigned ‘Moral Tutor ‘(who has responsibility for their students’ welfare) in the first instance, particularly about any academic-related matters.
+Students are encouraged to speak to their assigned College Advisor (who has responsibility for their advisees' academic progress and welfare) in the first instance, particularly about any academic-related matters.

 The College Doctor’s practice is situated on Beaumont Street, a couple of hundred yards from the main entrance.
 Students are expected to register with the surgery when they arrive in Oxford.

-The Dean Team
+The Welfare Team

 Student Welfare Officer

-The Student Welfare Officer, Jo Bates (née Elliott), works alongside other welfare provision in the College and can offer advise and guidance related to wellbeing, disability and welfare issues.
-Jo is also the Disability Coordinator for the College and can advise on the support available.
+The Student Welfare Officer, Georgina Heywood, works alongside other welfare provision in the College and can offer support, advice and guidance related to wellbeing, disability and welfare issues.
+Georgie is also the Disability Coordinator for the College and can advise on the support available.
 Support can be provided in person or remotely via email, telephone, and Microsoft Teams.